camunda/camunda-docs-static/enterprise/content/support.md

 ## Priority Level

 You can prioritize issues depending on the impact of an issue on your system.
-Feature Requests and Help Requests are always prioritized as L3 - Default.
+Feature Requests are always prioritized as L3 - Default.

 <table class="table table-bordered">
   <thead>